Veccoy/UseCaseLLM_Valeo/README.md

 Hence, the deployment of the model and the application is automated and all requirements are provided in the container.

 ### 7. CI/CD Pipeline with GitHub Actions

+The Python files of this repository have been written using Flake8 linting tool on VSCode.

 Objective: Develop a CI/CD pipeline using GitHub Actions, focusing on continuous integration (CI) rather than continuous deployment (CD).